Google Analytics Data (GA4): Tips and best practices#

 GA4 uses an event-based model while Universal Analytics (UA) uses a session-based model.
 Do not directly combine historic UA data with GA4 data due to different methodologies.

 The GA4 API does not report new and returning users as metrics.
 Instead, it reports totalUsers and newUsers.
-Some analysts use firstsessiondate to calculate new versus returning users.
+Some analysts use firstSessionDate to calculate new versus returning users.

 Alternatively, use the newVsReturning dimension to classify whether users are new or returning.